 There’s a difference between proofreading and editing?
 So you’ve finished your book, after months or even years of agonising and re-writing and can’t wait to get published so you can finally hold your first copy in your hands with its new dynamic cover and stylish typesetting.

 But wait, IS it your final proofed copy?
 Are you 100% sure that you have edited and proofed your manuscript?

-In the past, there have been numerous projects I have taken on that have been supplied as final proofed copy, only for authors to spot mistakes in writing and style only AFTER their manuscript has been typeset, or even worse, already out in print.
+I have had numerous projects supplied as final proofed copy, only for authors to spot mistakes in writing and style only AFTER their manuscript has been typeset, or even worse, already out in print.

-Many people seem to use proofreading and editing interchangeably, yet fail to realise that these are two very different stages of the revision process that produce different outcomes for writers, and therefore potential writers need to be made aware of what they do.
+People generally seem to use proofreading and editing interchangeably, yet fail to realise that these are two very different stages of the revision process that produce different outcomes for writers, so let’s make you aware of what they do.

-… is the first task that should be undertaken after finishing the first draft of a piece of work.
-It involves checking the content of the text to ensure that the ideas are expressed clearly, logically and form a coherent and meaningful whole.
+The first task that should be undertaken after finishing the first draft of a piece of work.
+Editing involves checking the content of the text to ensure that the ideas are expressed clearly, logically and form a coherent and meaningful whole.

-… is the second task, involves checking over the text in finer detail after the editing stage, to detect errors in spelling, punctuation, grammar and format.
+Yours second task is proofreading and involves checking over the text in finer detail after the editing stage, to detect errors in spelling, punctuation, grammar and format.